ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Abstract

 \section{Abstract}

 Large language models (LLMs) require model editing to efficiently update specific knowledge within them and avoid factual errors.
-Most model editing methods are solely designed for single-time use and lead to a significant forgetting effect after sequential edits over time, referred to as lifelong editing.
-Current approaches manage sequential edits by freezing original parameters and allocating new adapters for each knowledge modification.
-However, these methods lack robustness to minor input variations.
-To address this challenge, we propose ELDER, \textbf{E}nhancing \textbf{L}ifelong mo\textbf{D}el \textbf{E}diting with mixtu\textbf{R}e of Low-Rank Adapter (LoRA).
-ELDER is an adaptive approach that integrates multiple LoRAs through a router network.
-It learns to create a continuous and smooth association between data and adapters, thereby enhancing robustness and generalization to semantically equivalent inputs.
-Additionally, we introduce a novel loss to help learn associations between adapter allocations and edit semantics.
-A deferral mechanism is also proposed to retain the original LLM capabilities post-edit.
-Extensive experiments on GPT-2 XL and LLaMA2-7B demonstrate that ELDER effectively edits models in the lifelong setting and exhibits strong scalability, while retaining LLM's general abilities on downstream tasks.
+Most model editing methods are solely designed for single-time use and result in a significant forgetting effect in lifelong editing scenarios, where sequential edits are conducted over time.
+Previous approaches manage sequential edits by freezing original parameters and discretely allocating new parameters for each knowledge update.
+However, these methods lack robustness to minor input variations due to the discrete mapping between data and parameters.
+To overcome this challenge, we propose ELDER, a novel approach to create a continuous association between data and adapters.
+ELDER integrates multiple LoRAs through a router network and is trained to establish a smooth data-adapter association, thereby enhancing the edit robustness and generalization of semantically equivalent inputs.
+To ensure inputs containing the same knowledge will be processed by the same LoRAs, we design a novel loss to guide the model link LoRA allocations with edit knowledge.
+Furthermore, we propose a deferral mechanism to retain the original LLM capabilities post-edit.
+Extensive experiments on GPT-2 XL and LLaMA2-7B demonstrate that ELDER effectively edits models in the lifelong setting, outperforming eight baselines while exhibiting strong scalability and preserving LLMs' general abilities on downstream tasks.
+Our code is available at \burl{https://github.com/JiaangL/ELDER}.